 When liquidity is supplied, Uniswap grants users “liquidity tokens” which keep a record of how much of any given liquidity pool you are responsible for.
-As such, market makers can turn in their liquidity token(s) for the underlying collateral at any time.
+Liquidity providers can redeem their liquidity token(s) for the underlying collateral at any time.

 With that being said, it should be emphasized that only Ethereum-based assets are currently supported in the current version.
-While it is possible to wrap any digital asset like Bitcoin (WBTC) and trade it via Uniswap, at this point in time other native protocol tokens such as Tezos or Binance Coin are currently not supported via Uniswap markets.
+While it is possible to wrap cryptocurrencies like Bitcoin (WBTC) and trade it via Uniswap, at this point in time other protocols are not supported via Uniswap markets.